Without Conscience: Summary & Review (Robert Hare)

 Some women married to a psychopath and who believe in traditional roles might as well keep suffering to “save the marriage”, sometimes “doing it for the sake of the children” and in the meanwhile “hoping against hope it will improve”.

-Some women even end up blaming themselves (read: how low self-esteem dooms you to abusive relationships), or tell themselves that if they try harder “he will finally realize what a wonderful gift he has”.
+Some women even end up blaming themselves (read: how low self-esteem is a vulnerability for abusive relationships), or tell themselves that if they try harder “he will finally realize what a wonderful gift he has”.

-#7.
-The “Fascinating Pull” of Criminals: The Admirers’ (Faulty) Psychology
+#9.
+The “Fascinating Pull” of Criminals: Fawners’ (Faulty) Psychology

 Hare says that the criminals who attract the largest group are psychopathic serial killers whose crimes are sex-related.